 Go sightseeing on a Canal Streetcar ride over the Mississippi, which includes great stops throughout the city.
 Go golfing or walk through the botanical garden at New Orleans City Park.
 Reserve tickets to see stunning rotating exhibits, like “Buddha and Shiva, Lotus and Dragon”, or browse permanent collections of sculptures, paintings, and more at New Orleans Museum of Art.
 Rent the VIP section of the Bayou Wine Garden to sip cocktails or wine served on tap among lush greenery.
 Eat your way through Vietnamese fusion food like Vietnamese BBQ Catfish and Red Curry Shrimp Pasta at Cafe Minh.
 Take your tastebuds south of the border with Mexican fare like Fajita de Pollo or Costilla de Res at Taqueria Guerrero.
 Try soul food done right at Bevi Seafood Co, where you’ll find traditional fares like Fried Catfish Po-Boys and rib-sticking sides like Fried Green Tomatoes and Spicy Fried Potatoes.
 Or get classic surf and turf food like a Shrimp & Catfish Platter at Katie’s.

 Moving to New Orleans?
 Extra Space Storage has self storage facilities across the NOLA metro, so we can help with your transition.
-Find a storage unit near you!
+Find cheap New Orleans storage near you!

 Neighborhood statistics from AreaVibes